shiyis/nlpwme/modules/1a-nn.md

 To explain in simpler terms as I understood it, looking at a natural language say we have the simple term _word_ and _words_ in English serving as a basic unit or lexical item; they would belong to the same primitive type WORD as the same token under MT and different under HT.

-However it's concerned under HT that it might violate the _publicity constraint_ as propositional attitudes are shareable.
+However it's concerned under HT that it might have violated the _publicity constraint_ as propositional attitudes are shareable.
 And in contemporary literature through the inferential judgement that in a natural language, there's a vague and arbitrary sense of denotation (The English word "cat" denotes cats, but could denote something had the linguistic convention presumes so), one can also conclude that in a _Mentalese_, such a case is applicable.

 Yet, historical literature suggests an alternative view that addresses an distinction that _Mentalese_ is essentially semantically permeated meaning that they are not arbitrary as a natural language is and at least to some extent they have a fixed denotation.